 There are two common reasons people like robo-advisors.
-And Ally Invest, Betterment and Wealthfront fulfill them!
+And Ally Robo Portfolios, Betterment and Wealthfront fulfill them!

 First, they tend to be less expensive than their human counterparts, which immediately puts more money in your pocket.

-Second, they have lower minimum investment requirements that traditional investment options do.
+Second, many have lower minimum investment requirements than traditional investment options do.

 Both of these trends make robo-advisors more affordable and more appealing than human financial planners, for both new and experienced investors alike.

-The three robos we’ll compare today – Ally Invest Managed Portfolios vs. Betterment vs. Wealthfront – are low-fee, low or no minimum balance robo-advisors that offer quality services and have strong track records as safe, reliable companies.
+The three robos we’ll compare today – Ally Robo Portfolios vs. Betterment vs. Wealthfront – are low-fee, low or no minimum balance robo-advisors that offer quality services and have strong track records as safe, reliable companies.